NoelKocheril/Python101/Lesson 02/Lesson02.md

 For example: 0, 1, 1, 2, 3, 5, 8, 13, 21

-print out the first 20 digits in the sequence.
+Print out the first 20 digits in the sequence (After 0 and 1).

-Starter File for this exercise can be found [here](https://github.com/NoelKocheril/Python101/blob/main/Lesson%2002/Problems/Exercise2_4.py)
+Starter File for this exercise can be found [here](https://github.com/NoelKocheril/Python101/blob/main/Lesson%2002/Problems/Exercise2_4.py).

 You can see the solution [here](https://github.com/NoelKocheril/Python101/blob/main/Lesson%2002/Solutions/Exercise2_4.py).